 Why Don’t I Get My Premium Back?

 A bail premium (the 10% fee that you pay) is the Bail Agent’s fee for posting the bond.
-This is spelled out in the Affordable Bail Bonding contract that is executed at the time the bond is posted.
+This is spelled out in the A-1 Affordable Bail Bonds contract that is executed at the time the bond is posted.